- Popular Searches

 Students are assessed and evaluated at specific points during progression through the program.
 Click here for an overview of the Individual Student Assessment Plan used by the graduate counseling program, which provides an overview of these multiple assessment points.

 Contact , our graduate admissions counselor, to learn more.

 This degree offers two concentrations.

 The Clinical Mental Health Concentration (MAC-CMHC) provides a professional mental health counseling education and experience.
 Graduates are eligible to pursue professional licensure in most states.
 In Tennessee, graduates with this degree may pursue licensure as both Marital & Family Therapists and Professional Counselors with the Mental Health Service Provider designation.
 The program consists of 63 credit hours.
 Upon graduation students will have completed 1000 hours of clinical contact.
+Each student will work within a team of student therapists and a faculty supervisor to conduct clinical work.
 Practicum and internship opportunities include placements at the Johnson University Counseling Center, as well as various community-based settings.

 Both concentrations are accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).

 For more details on this program, check out our academic catalog.